Listening on social media is one of your critical first steps when putting together your social media strategy for your blog and business.

 3) TWEETREACH – Find out how far your tweets traveled?
 You can also find out who your most influential followers are.

-5) Google Alerts – A monitoring service.
-You can enter the keywords that you have and you can see who is talking about you!
+6) Google Alerts You can enter the keywords that you have, and you can see who is talking about you!

 It’s an ongoing process that you can develop into a top priority.